pasqualescalise/PLe0COM/README.md

 compiles and executes all tests, checking if their output is the expected one

-To add a new test, put it in the `tests` directory, then add its expected output in the `tests/expected/` directory in a file with the same name as the test and extension ".expected"; you can check if tests file with a specific message by putting that error message in the `.expected` file
+To add a new test, put it in the `tests` directory, then add its expected output in the `tests/expected/` directory in a file with the same name as the test and extension ".expected"; you can check if tests fail with a specific message by putting that error message in the `.expected` file